tradingview/documentation-guidelines/PineUserManual/RSTGuidelines.md

 Image names should use the following nomenclature: ``PageName-SectionName-[x/text].ext`` where ``x`` can be a sequential digit, or ``text`` can be used to further qualify the image.
 Examples: ``Arrays-HistoryReferencing.png``, ``Arrays-ManipulatingArrays-Concat.png``, ``Colors-CalculatingColors-1.png``.

-### Scrennshots
+### Screenshots

 Images should ideally have an even number of pixels in height and width.

-Screenshots should be taken using the English version of the platform.
+Screenshots should be taken using the English version of the platform and the ShareX macro that Tim has created to add a thin blue border with rounded corners.